lkodinsson/MARS/Fantasy/Equipment.md

 **Momentum** If you hit with this weapon, your next attack with it on the same target gets +2 to damage.
 This bonus stacks until the beginning of your next turn.

-**Nonlethal** Enemies knocked unconscious by this weapon do not start dying unless severely injured (brought to negative ten health).
+**Nonlethal** Enemies knocked unconscious by this weapon do not start dying unless severely injured (brought to negative health equal to their maximum).

 **Parry** When you use this item to perform a parry action, add the given value to your Deflection.